robinboncoeur/Projects/docs/tech/docker.md

 ### A Computer

 These notes were created during an installation on a used, older i5-based ex-Windows machine, running Debian 13 Server.
-It's purpose: to serve as a 'Cloud Server'—outward-facing—very much like iCloud or GoogleDrive, but better.
+Its purpose: to serve as a 'Cloud Server'—outward-facing—very much like iCloud or GoogleDrive, but better.

-Note: *there is no GUI on this system and no monitor attached—it's not needed after the initial install.*
+Note: *there is no GUI on this system and no monitor attached—it's not needed after the initial install.
+You might as well get used to life in Terminal: this how you'll do a lot of your work.*

 **Specs**